COUNTRY IN THE UK

 What’s your dream venue and why?

-Of course it’s the Ryman.
-Wow, I would love to play that stage one day.
-Do you have a favorite gift from a fan?
 I love it when fans make me things.
 I know, it’s such a “mom” thing but I just love it when people make cool things!
 I have received many things over the years but my favorite is a carved wooden dreamcatcher made by a Native American friend/fan.
-It is just beautiful and I know that it was made just for me, and that is special. |
+It is just beautiful and I know that it was made just for me, and that is special.

 What’s your favorite food on the road?